Faculty (on Leave of Absence for the Spring 2019 semester), Goddard Graduate Institute

-I interpret my role in Goddard’s student-centered approach to learning as both guide and fellow traveler – an ally in intellectual adventure and active exploration.
-A crucial part of my job is to facilitate the defeat of the self-censor, to help quash the negative inner voice Schiller called the “watcher at the gates of the mind” that examines ideas too closely, stifling the creative or expressive or investigative process before it can even begin.
+I’ve taught at Goddard since 2002 and I’ve advised students in all Graduate Institute programs and concentrations.
+I interpret my role in our student-centered approach to learning as both guide and fellow traveler – an ally in intellectual adventure and active exploration.
+A crucial part of my job is to facilitate the defeat of the self-censor, to undermine the negative inner voice Schiller called the “watcher at the gates of the mind” that examines ideas too closely, stifling the creative or expressive or investigative process before it can even begin.
 I try to engage in our program’s interdisciplinary “conversation” with students in the most progressive way possible – to challenge, encourage and assist in the kind of discovery that leads to creation and then, hopefully, to action.
-I believe that Goddard, through the students drawn to our programs and the work they take out into the world, is making a positive and critical difference.
+I believe Goddard, through the students drawn to our programs and the work they take out into the world, is making a positive and essential difference.

 Recent areas of inquiry and discovery include community collaboration in performance; the insider/outsider phenomenon; performance as research; and the tension between activism and aesthetics in the arts.
 My most recent work is about exploring the performance of “intangible cultural heritage” in the wake of the environmental and cultural destruction of dam building, in combination with the accelerating ravages of drought and flood due to global warming and climate change – in southern Africa, but also in post-Sandy New York City.
 My current project, Memory of a Drowning Landscape, is a multi-phased experiment in performance, resistance and environmental justice.
 I’m also finishing a “group memoir,” Red Heads / Red Tales, with several other “recovering” radical communists and I’m working on a New York-based performance piece set in the Weimar Republic.

 - THEY SAID: A Multi-Genre Anthology of Contemporary Collaborative WritingBlack Lawrence Press2018